davidkant/trnzscrybe/README.md

 super alpha—i.e., not yet for public consumption!!!

 ### what does this thing even do?
-* Transcribe is a Python package for music transcription. its job is to convert from time-in-seconds to time-in-music-notation.
+* trnzscrybe is a Python package for music transcription. its job is to convert from time-in-seconds to time-in-music-notation.

 ### extensibility
 1. lily markup can be attached to a note and passed right through